PikachuPenial/Titanmod/PATCHNOTES.md

 **>BALANCE**

 **>QOL & BUG FIXES**

+# March 31th, 2024 (3/31/24)
+**>GAMEPLAY**
+*NEW SETTING*
+- Render Hands

+**>QOL & BUG FIXES**
-- Decreased gamemode file size by 500mb~
+- Decreased gamemode file size by 500 MB~

+- Player hands are now rendered during the death cam

 - Added mute/unmute player buttons when interacting with a player through the scoreboard

+- Added ability to interact with a player through the end or round scoreboard

 - Added player tags for steam friends and muted players

+- Improved responsiveness of map/gamemode voting completion

+- Cleaned up Holosun 510C sight lens

+- Cleaned up EOTech XPS 3 sight lens

 - Fixed incorrect description for the VIP gamemode